Section 179 Tax Deduction for Attachment Purchases

 If you own or operate a small business that purchases, finances or leases less than $2,500,000 in new or used equipment during the tax year, you most likely qualify for the Section 179 deduction.

-When Should I take the Section 179 Deduction?
+When Should I Take the Section 179 Deduction?

-• Machinery and Equipment for business use
+• Machinery and equipment for business use

-• Business vehicles (gross weight of 6,000 lbs. or greater)
+• Business vehicles (gross weight of 6,000 lbs or greater)

-• Office equipment
+• Office equipment (printers, copiers, etc.)

 • Office furniture

-• Computers and "off-the-shelf" computer software
+• Computers and software for business use

-Is there a deadline?
+Is There a Deadline?

 End Of Year Sale